Key takeaways

 Court appearances and signed filings.
 Always your work product, always your signature, always your verification.

 Client communication where empathy matters.
-Bad news, difficult settlement discussions, sensitive personal matters — these are human conversations.
-AI can help you organize your thinking; it does not write the email or take the call.
+Bad news, hard settlement talks, sensitive personal matters.
+These are human conversations.
+AI can help you organize your thinking beforehand.
+It does not write the email or take the call.

 Conflicts of interest analysis.
 Get human attention on this.
 AI assists with intake; it does not clear conflicts.